ppy/osu-wiki/news/2024/2024-01-22-project-loved-january-2024.md

 [![](/wiki/shared/news/2024-01-22-project-loved-january-2024/1774900.jpg)](https://osu.ppy.sh/community/forums/topics/1874101)

-[Slax - Lovesickore](https://osu.ppy.sh/beatmapsets/1774900#taiko) by ::ler1211::{ user=19901680 } and [KawaiiBass](https://osu.ppy.sh/users/11992585)\
+[Slax - Lovesickore](https://osu.ppy.sh/beatmapsets/1774900#taiko) by ::ler1211::{ user=19901680 } and ::KawaiiBass::{ user=11992585 }\
 225 – 315 BPM, 3:26 | 6.46★, 6.87★, 7.29★, 7.69★, 8.07★\
 *description written by ::Gamelan4::{ user=9856910 }*

 Rated mapsets are the kind of sets where no matter the quantity of them, taiko players will always be willing to tackle those challenges over and over again.
-You only need a high-energy track, a great combination of mappers, and the result will be a mapset with over 6K plays. ::ler1211::{ user=19901680 } and [KawaiiBass](https://osu.ppy.sh/users/11992585) are 2 mappers whose faces are very familiar in the community, so entertainment and replay value on their creations are guaranteed.
+You only need a high-energy track, a great combination of mappers, and the result will be a mapset with over 6K plays. ::ler1211::{ user=19901680 } and ::KawaiiBass::{ user=11992585 } are 2 mappers whose faces are very familiar in the community, so entertainment and replay value on their creations are guaranteed.

 The amount of love this mapset has received would make Project Loved be renamed to Project Hatred if we decided to just ignore it, so let's start the year the right way, doing the right thing.
 Give [Slax - Lovesickore](https://osu.ppy.sh/beatmapsets/1774900#taiko/3634501) some well-deserved love!